Sufentanil (Under the tongue)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breathing or lung problems (including asthma or COPD), a slow heartbeat, adrenal problems, gallbladder disease, pancreas problems, or a history of depression, mental illness, head injury, seizures, or drug or alcohol abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breathing or lung problems (including asthma, COPD, sleep apnea), a slow heartbeat, adrenal problems, gallbladder disease, pancreas problems, or a history of depression, mental illness, head injury, seizures, or drug or alcohol abuse.

 - This medicine may cause the following problems: